syzwina/quartz/content/notes/books/The Prophet.md

 > [!QUOTE]
 >
-> When your friend speaks his mind you fear not the "nay" in your own mind, nor do you withhold the "aye.
+> When your friend speaks his mind you fear not the "nay" in your own mind, nor do you withhold the "aye".

 > [!QUOTE]